nguyenvinh2/201d56Project/README.md

 As a developer, I want the cards to have pictures of classmates on the back so to make the game relatable.

-As a developer, I want the game to display infomration about the user's classmate if a match is made so that the user can learn a little about their fellow classmates.
+As a developer, I want the game to display information about the user's classmate if a match is made so that the user can learn a little about their fellow classmates.

 As a developer, I want to demonstrate use of localStorage by saving user scores after page close.